Difference Between Gophers, Moles, and Voles

 Withered Grass From Mole Activity

-Moles feed on insects underground your home, garden, and ornamental landscape causing immediate and considerable damage.
+Moles feed on insects underground in your home, garden, and ornamental landscape, causing immediate and considerable damage.

-During their pursuit for worms and grubs, they will tear the dirt away from your grass and plant roots causing them to become more susceptible to diseases and loss of nutrients.
+During their pursuit of worms and grubs, they tear the dirt away from your grass and plant roots, making them more susceptible to diseases and nutrient loss.
 As a result, your turf will begin to wither and die.

-Not only is the soil within your lawn susceptible from damage, but so is the the foundation underneath your home.
-A mole will only go underneath your home If the homes foundation is shallow or easy enough to dig.
+The soil within your lawn is susceptible to damage, as is the foundation underneath your home.
+A mole will only go underneath your home If the foundation is shallow or easy enough to dig.
 You may consider applying an insecticide with a barrier treatment to eliminate this food source from moles.
-Our go to insecticide product is Supreme I/T which will last in your property up to 90 days.
+Our go-to insecticide product is Supreme I/T, which will last up to 90 days on your property.

 Vole